 lift-shaft!
 “Sky-Lawn”

-is my name for this little garden with no horizon but its handrail & the
+is my name for this little garden with no horizon but its handrail and the

 sky.